The Noether-Lefschetz locus of surfaces in $\mathbb{P}^3$ formed by determinantal surfaces: Determinantal surfaces in

 dominating $det(a,b)$, which proves the irreducibility.
 The second part follows from the fact that smoothness is an open condition.
 Thus, it is enough to exhibit a matrix realizing a smooth surface.
 One such matrix is

 where $\prod_i f_i=x^d+y^d$ and $(-1)^t\prod_i g_i=z^d+w^d$.
 In fact, in this case $det(S)=x^d+y^d+z^d+w^d$ determines the Fermat surface of degree $d$, which is smooth. \end{proof}

-The proof above exemplifies that it is possible to produce surfaces with higher Picard rank by specializing the defining matrix $S$.
-Indeed, the Fermat surface has Picard rank higher than that of the generic surface in $det(a,b)$.
+The proof above exemplifies that it is possible to produce surfaces with high Picard rank by specializing the defining matrix $S$.
 It would be interesting to know how this specialization might work in a systematic way.